Statistically Testing 2P Responses to Stimulus#

 Inclusion Criterion 4#

 This criterion is the most stringent for our dataset.
 It relies on calculating the measure of reliability of a cell’s activity.
-It can be seen that in this example, no ROIs are selected.
-This is probably due to no ROIs having reliable responses to the stimulus.
-Perhaps conducting more trials could improve the reliability.
+In this example, 3 ROIs are selected.

 A) The mean response to any stimulus condition is is > 6% dF/F and B) reliability > 1 [Marshel et al., 2012].